 US CORONAVIRUS NEWS

-On the back of the news going public, Johnson & Johnson issued the following statement concerning their covid-19 vaccine:
+On the back of the news going public, Johnson & Johnson issued a statement:

 What to do if you have had the J&J vaccine